-This no-bake flan recipe comes to you courtesy of my sister who is a fantastic cook.
+This no-bake flan recipe comes to you courtesy of my sister, a fantastic cook.
 I must admit, I was rather skeptical when she said she was going to make a flan ON THE STOVE.
 Whoaaa, “this is never going to work” I said (in my head of course)!
 I honestly didn’t think her culinary trick would end well.

-For starters, I am accustomed to the flan one cooks in the oven in a pan of water and hopes that it will not turn the texture of scrambled eggs, ugh!
+I’m accustomed to the flan cooked in the oven in a pan of water and hopes that it will not turn the texture of scrambled eggs, ugh!
 So, did it turn out?
 It did not only turn out wonderfully delicious; the creamy texture and the flavor was amazing.
 And guess what?
 I might adopt her method all together, maybe!

 One of the great things about this recipe is that you do not have to temper the eggs into the milk, which can be a tricky process.
 Just throw everything into a blender, and mix well.
 That’s it!
 Really?
 REALLY.
 The only really tricky part in making this no-bake flan is inverting the cooked flan on to a large round serving platter without breaking it.
 Not too bad, huh?

 I have owned a flan pan for years and love it, but if you do not have one, don’t worry; you can certainly use a glass pie pan and it will work just as well.
 Make sure that the flan pan fits snugly over the pan of boiling water you will be using; don’t let it float!
 The last thing you want is water in your beautiful flan; yuck!